microsoft/nodejs-guidelines/getting-started.md

 Let's start with the basics.

 1. Install Node.js: https://nodejs.org.
+> :bulb: This code will need at least version 5.0.0, but we encourage you to run at least version 10.0.0.
+If you already had node installed, make sure the version is appropriate by running `node -v`

 > :bulb: When you install Node.js, you'll want to ensure your `PATH` variable is set to your install path so you can call Node from anywhere.

 2. Create a new directory named `hello-world`, add a new `app.js` file: